 In the current year, the Hospice received grant income from the Agency for Integrated Care under the Community Care Salary Enhancement exercise to fund a mandatory increment of monthly base salary.

-The Hospice also received grant income under Covid-19 Healthcare Award from the Agency for Integrated Care to fund the Hospice's cash awards given to direct-hires and outsourced staff who were involved in the delivery of MOH-funded healthcare services at the forefront of the fight against Covid-19.
+In last financial year, the Hospice also received grant income under Covid-19 Healthcare Award from the Agency for Integrated Care to fund the Hospice's cash awards given to direct-hires and outsourced staff who were involved in the delivery of MOH-funded healthcare services at the forefront of the fight against Covid-19.